-- BC Centre for Disease Control - Observe for symptoms (based on WHO 2008) - People who had cutaneous exposure should watch for skin lesions for 3 weeks. - People who consumed B. anthracis-contaminated meat should watch for symptoms for 7 days. - People who had inhalational exposure should watch for symptoms for 60 days. - o If symptoms develop, medical attention should be sought as soon as possible. - Serology: For inhalational exposures in the laboratory, consider conducting baseline and convalescent serology to assess and provide reassurance regarding exposure.
-Discuss indication with the consulting Medical Microbiologist and logistics with the BCCDC PHL.
-For other exposures, serology is not generally recommended. - Carcass disposal (CFIA 2014): Infected animal carcass disposal should be discussed with the diagnosing veterinarian, MAG, and municipal authorities (waste disposal or animal control program/department), as required.
-Acceptable disposal methods include incineration on site or deep burial.
-Municipal or provincial regulations may affect the available disposal options.
-If incineration or burial are not immediately possible, carcasses may be covered under a plastic tarp to prevent scavenging or other means of spread.
+- Anthrax vaccine for humans is available to the military but not for public use in Canada.
+(12) - Infected animal carcass disposal should be discussed with the diagnosing veterinarian, the CFIA, and municipal authorities (waste disposal or animal control program/department), as required. - Acceptable disposal methods include incineration on site or deep burial.
+(6) Municipal or provincial regulations may affect the available disposal options. - If incineration or burial are not immediately possible, carcasses may be covered under a plastic tarp to prevent scavenging or other means of spread.
+(6)

-- Refer any possible cases for medical management and antibiotic therapy - Standard hygiene is recommended for cases (e.g. wash hands, cover wounds) - Soiled articles and clothing should be washed with hypochlorite, hydrogen peroxide, formaldehyde or other sporicide (Heymann 2015).
+- Refer any possible cases for medical management and antibiotic therapy - Standard hygiene is recommended for cases (e.g. wash hands, cover wounds) - Soiled articles and clothing have to be washed with hypochlorite, hydrogen peroxide, formaldehyde or other sporicide.
+(7)